|"Vasudeva Khatumbhakam" translated as The Whole World is One Family. Swami Kripalu|

 Laying out my yoga mat, I remember all the people who support me in my efforts to find inner calm.
 The benefits of my practice extend outward, in my actions and reactions to family and friends.
 My mind is able to focus, and I feel I have been given time and space to just be.
 This is my life in balance.

 While I sit and connect to breath, I notice individual thoughts arise, scatter, and melt away.
 The gentle offerings and guidance conveyed by the soothing voice of my teacher, remind me that I am not alone in the struggles of life.
 There is inspiration in the beauty of a pose, strength, balance and focus to achieve and strive towards.
 There is a receptive quality in yoga, a quiet grace in shared moments of stillness, to feel and see all that is around us.
-Beside me, others are stretching out their worries and responsibility, easing their way into coordinating movement and breath.
+Beside me, others are stretching out their worries and responsibilities, easing their way into coordinating movement and breath.
 I know they have the pressures and stress of life, as well as family and friends that require attention and care, just like me.

 We all need food, water, warmth, love and support around us to survive.
 When there is an abnormal level of imbalance, then life spins out of control.
 Yoga is a conscious effort of mindful prevention, resistance to reaction, and purposeful intention.
 The practice of yoga can be challenging.
 You must have no expectations, anything you are holding onto, will hold you back.